Forty Martyrs of Sebaste: Martyrdom

 A miniature from the Syriac Gospel Lectionary, created c.
 1220 near Mosul and exhibiting a strong Arab-Mongol influence.

-According to Basil, forty soldiers who had openly confessed themselves Christians were condemned by the prefect to be exposed naked upon a frozen pond near Sebaste on a bitterly cold night, that they might freeze to death.
+According to Basil, forty soldiers who had openly confessed themselves as Christians were condemned by the prefect to be exposed naked upon a frozen pond near Sebaste on a bitterly cold night, that they might freeze to death.
 Among the confessors, one yielded and, leaving his companions, sought the warm baths near the lake which had been prepared for any who might prove inconstant.
 Upon immersion into the cauldron, the one who yielded went into shock and immediately died.
 One of the guards, Aglaius, was set to keep watch over the martyrs and beheld at this moment a supernatural brilliancy overshadowing them.
 He at once proclaimed himself a Christian, threw off his garments, and joined the remaining thirty-nine.
 Thus the number of forty remained complete.
 At daybreak, the stiffened bodies of the confessors, which still showed signs of life, were burned and the ashes cast into a river.
 Christians, however, collected the precious remains, and the relics were distributed throughout many cities.
 Veneration of the Forty Martyrs became widespread.

 Names

-Orthodox church of Forty martyrs of Sebaste in Bitola, North Macedonia.
+Orthodox church of Forty Martyrs of Sebaste in Bitola, North Macedonia.

 The Menaion of the Eastern Orthodox Church lists the names of the Forty Martyrs as follows: